The state pension is a regular payment to pensioners from the government.

 How do I get my state pension?

 You need to apply for the state pension – it doesn’t arrive automatically.
-You should receive a letter at least four months before you reach state pension age.
-You will need this letter in order to complete your claim.
+You should receive a letter four months before you reach state pension age.
+You'll need this letter in order to complete your claim.
 If you don’t receive the letter, contact the pensions claim line.

 To apply you need to fill in form BR1: